YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Can an expensive clinic still make a poor plan?

-When price becomes the main signal of quality, patients can move from one mistake to another.
+When price becomes the main signal of quality, people can move from one mistake to another.
 Some choose the cheapest option and ignore risk.
 Others assume that a high invoice means everything is medically controlled.
 Neither assumption is enough.

 Why does surgeon involvement change the value of a graft?

 Surgeon involvement changes the value of a graft because planning is not only counting.
 The surgeon has to judge the donor area, the recipient area, the natural direction of hair, the density that can be safely achieved, and the long-term pattern of loss.
+Two clinics can quote the same number and still be offering very different surgery.

 If the surgeon is only a name on the website, the price per graft does not tell you who is protecting the donor area.
 It does not tell you who adjusts the hairline if the skin, caliber, or donor findings differ from the photographs.
 It does not tell you who decides whether a large session is reasonable.

-How should donor limits be discussed before price?
+Why should donor limits come before price?

 The donor area is finite.
 Once grafts are removed, they are no longer available for another plan.
 A clinic that speaks confidently about thousands of grafts but does not discuss donor limits is leaving out the part that protects the future.